Otobreda 127/54 Compact

 The Otobreda 127mm/54 Compact (127/54C) gun is a dual purpose naval artillery piece built by the Italian company Oto Melara.
 It uses the 127mm round which is also used in the 5 inch/ 54 gun, albeit that this gun calibre is measured in United States customary units rather than metric.
 The gun uses an automatic loading system where 66 127mm rounds of various kinds can be stored ready-to-fire in three loader drums (each holding 22 rounds).
 The barrel is water-cooled.
 Currently the gun is still in use by navies around the world but it is slowly being replaced by the Otobreda 127/64 for new vessels, such as the German Navy's F125-class frigate and Italian Navy's FREMM.

+Vulcano munition

+On 3 April 2003 the Italian Ministry of Defence signed a memorandum of understanding with the Dutch Ministry of Defence to establish the need for long range munition and to develop this munition, which was named Vulcano, together for the Otobreda 127mm naval gun.

 OTO Melara 127/64

 A replacement of the 127/54 compact, Oto Melara started the design in 1992, and completed it in 2003.
 The new lightweight gun, weighing 17 tons without magazine or ammunition handling, has a rate of fire of 35 rpm, and can fire the long range guided Vulcano ammunition.